Layer 3 Examples

 Host policies take the form of a CiliumClusterwideNetworkPolicy with a Node Selector instead of an Endpoint Selector.
 Host policies can have layer 3 and layer 4 rules on both ingress and egress.
 They cannot have layer 7 rules.

 Host policies apply to all the nodes selected by their Node Selector.
 In each selected node, they apply only to the host namespace, including host-networking pods.
-They therefore don’t apply to communications between non-host-networking pods and locations outside of the cluster.
+They don’t apply to communications between non-host-networking pods and locations outside of the cluster.

 Installation of Host Policies requires the addition of the following helm